rdhillon1016/java-playground/intellij/README.md

 You can also press **Shift** twice to use the "Search Everywhere" feature.
 This searches through your project files and directories, as well as your project settings and IntellIJ IDEA settings.

 You can press **Ctrl+Shift+F** to use the "Find in Files" feature.

+# Important Development Environment Notes

+Note that you may be able to solve some issues with opening WSL2 projects in Windows IntelliJ by [changing file paths](https://youtrack.jetbrains.com/issue/PY-63825/IDE-confused-with-wsl.localhost-and-wsl-paths-and-treat-them-as-two-different-projects) to use `wsl$` instead of `wsl.localhost`.

+For example, when the Maven home path was `\\wsl.localhost\Ubuntu\opt\apache-maven-3.9.7`, I would get the sync error `Ubuntu does not have configured Maven` (although the error didn't actually seem to be true, as the project worked fine).
+It was annoying having the error there, and the fix was to change the home path to `\\wsl$\Ubuntu\opt\apache-maven-3.9.7`.

+Another handy source for setting up IntelliJ with WSL2 is [https://sii.pl/blog/en/windows-subsystem-for-linux-wsl-2-part-2-dev-tools-configuration/](https://sii.pl/blog/en/windows-subsystem-for-linux-wsl-2-part-2-dev-tools-configuration/).